 Overcompensating in the direction of friendliness is not usually the most effective way of restoring a friendship.
-I could ask myself what it would feel like if someone were to behave that way with me.
+What would it feel like if someone were to behave that way with me?
 Wouldn’t I wonder what this other person wants from me?

 If I feel that something has cooled in my friendship with someone, how do I react?

 Do I choose the response of becoming increasingly friendly?